acgetchell/calendar-analyzer/README.md

 ### Code Quality

 This project uses [pylint](https://pylint.org/) for code quality checks.
-Pylint is already installed via `requirements.txt`.
+Pylint is automatically installed as a development dependency.
 To use it:

 ```bash
 pylint calendar_analyzer.py